damianhakert/damianhakert.github.io/source/jobs/ux-designer/index.html.md

 #### Senior UX Designer

-* Approaches the design of GitLab from a holistic and comprehensive perspective
 * Deeply understands the needs and issues of GitLab users
 * Proposes, implements, and leads significant improvements to GitLab UX
 * Mentors more junior UX designers